 OTN vs. NFTC: Oracle's "Free" Java Terms Explained

-- OTN License (Java 8 updates >211, Java 11, etc.): Free for development, testing, prototyping, or personal use only.
-Production requires a paid license.
-Prohibits redistribution to third parties — not for OEM use.
+- OTN Licence (Java 8 updates post-211, Java 11, etc.): Free for development, testing, prototyping, or personal use only.
+Production requires a paid licence.
+Prohibits redistribution to third parties.
+Not for OEM use.

-- NFTC License (Java 17, 21, future LTS): Free in production for all users, but only for a limited time — until one year after the next LTS release.
+- NFTC Licence (Java 17, 21, future LTS): Free in production for all users, but only for a limited time.
+The free period ends one year after the next LTS release.
 After that, it reverts to OTN-like status.
-Allows redistribution only "not for a fee" — likely disqualifies commercial OEM use.
+Allows redistribution only "not for a fee."
+This likely disqualifies commercial OEM use.

 Decision Matrix: Oracle vs Third-Party vs Open Source